skehlet/hammerspoon/README.md

 Then in my Hammerspoon config I turn `F18` into a modifier key (like Command, Shift, Control, etc).
 This allows holding `caps lock` while hitting `f`, `c`, `left`, `right`, etc.

 There might be other ways to do this but this, for example you'll find examples out there of people binding `caps lock` to weird key modifier combinations (like `cmd`+`alt`+`ctrl`), but this way is really straightforward and doesn't accidentally trigger other apps that are listening for weird modifier key combinations.

+## Other Stuff

+* Mouse button 4 and 5 to Back/Forward in Chrome and Previous/Next channel in Slack

 ## Screen Lock